joelwking/f5toolkit/README.md

 ```
 root@vagrant-ubuntu-trusty-64:/home/vagrant/f5toolkit# sudo vi ./bin/constants.py
 ```
 Now log on the GUI of the F5 BigIP and run the program.
-The program prompts you to continue at each step to allow an opportunity to view the changes made to the LTM Pools.
+The program prompts you to continue at each step to allow an opportunity to view the changes made to the LTM Pools using the GUI.
 ```
 vagrant@vagrant-ubuntu-trusty-64:~/f5toolkit$ python ./bin/python-sdk-for-big-ip.py
 NEW_POOL1